 Standard outpatient treatment programs

-Standard outpatient treatment programs are the least intense and structured of all the outpatient treatment programs.
+Standard outpatient addiction treatment programs are the least intense and structured of all the outpatient treatment programs.
 This is because standard outpatient treatment programs only require a couple of hours of treatment a day, once or twice a week.

-Like all forms of outpatient treatment, the standard outpatient treatment program doesn’t require patients to live at the rehab facilities that they’re receiving treatment at.
+Like all forms of outpatient treatment, the standard outpatient program doesn’t require patients to live at the rehab facilities that they’re receiving treatment at.
 So, standard outpatient treatment patients can go home after treatment is over and tend to their day-to-day responsibilities.